-All members of the Bank are required to avoid any situation that might cause a conflict of interest among the Bank, its clients, shareholders, directors, and members of the Advisory Council, suppliers and employees.
+All members of the Bank are required to avoid any situation that might cause a conflict of interest among the Bank, its clients, shareholders, directors, suppliers and employees.
 Each member of the Bank is required to notify, through the use of EthicsPoint, regarding any conflict of interest as provided under the Code of Ethics.